top of page

 "WE FEEL STUCK."

-Those were the words of Ed Mizzell, the Luckie & Co.
+These are the words of Ed Mizzell, the Luckie & Co.
 Chief Operating Officer heading up the McKee Foods account.
-He's the guy who had basically built the Little Debbie brand over the past 30+ years.
-As Ed described it, the marketing, the positioning, and the advertising had become stale.
-The creative department, he felt, needed new inspiration and stronger guidance.
-Most of all, Ed explained, we needed to get moving now, to capture the imagination of the next generation of Little Debbie consumers.
+He's the guy who has basically built the Little Debbie brand over the past 30+ years.
+As Ed describes it, the marketing, the positioning, and the advertising have become stale.
+The creative department, he feels, needs new inspiration and stronger guidance.
+Most of all, Ed explains, we need to get moving now, to capture the imagination of the next generation of Little Debbie consumers.

 "Can you take the lead?"
-Ed asked me.
+Ed asks me.

 1/3